-Satisfaction of the requirements defined in the Majors section, including 12 units in residency, and a cumulative grade point average of 2.0, qualifies a student for the certificate of achievement, if one is offered in that major.
+Satisfaction of the requirements defined in the Majors section, including 12 units in residency, and a cumulative grade point average of 2.0, qualifies a student for the certificate of achievement.
 Students may earn multiple certificates.

 Shorter certificate options are available through various programs.
 These certificates require less than 18 units of course work within the major programs of study.
 Students requesting skills certificates must complete at least 50% of the courses required for the skills certificates at Los Medanos College.
 For information, contact the department chair or a counselor.
-Please visit our website for more information.